withastro/roadmap/proposals/0046-csrf-protection.md

 # Detailed Design

+The solution should work only on on-demand applications (SSR), and applications with `server: "hybrid"` for routes that opt-out prerendering.

 The solutions proposed should work only on request meant to **modify** data: `POST`, `PUT`, `PATCH`, or `DELETE`.
 Other requests should be exempt from the CSRF check.

 We will call these requests as **known requests**.